Please see below for Frequently Asked Questions

 The start and end point is St. Mary’s NS, R35 K521

-There will have signage and stewards along the route.
+There will be signage and stewards along the route.

 How long is the route?

-The total distance is 25km.
-This is divided into three stages:
+The distance is 25km.
+There are three stages:

 Stage 1: St. Mary’s NS to Leabeg Wind Farm 8.7km approx